pen-lang/pen/doc/src/guides/concurrency-and-parallelism.md

 zs = race([[number] xs, ys])
 ```

 This functionality is similar to concurrent queues in other imperative languages, such as [channels](https://go.dev/tour/concurrency/2) in [Go][go].
-Input lists to the `race` function corresponds to producers of elements in the queue, and a consumer of the queue is codes that use the output list.
+Input lists to the `race` function corresponds to producers of elements in the queue, and a consumer of the queue is codes that use elements in the output list.

 ## Patterns